xalxnder/preme_stock_web/README.md

 # What's in stock at Supreme?

-Flask app that displays items that are currently in stock at Supreme's wesbtore.
+Flask app that displays items that are currently in stock at Supreme's online store.

 ### Why?